tryton/tryton/doc/index.rst

 The product concept in Tryton is composed of two models: Product Template and Product.

 The Product Template model contains the following fields:

 - Name.
 - Code, a common prefix for all products.
+If a sequence is set on product configuration the code will be read-only and filled using the sequence.
 - Type, whose value can be *Goods*, *Assets*, *Service*.
 - Category.
 - List Price, the default sale price expressed in the List Price UOM.